alexanderby/malevic/README.md

 ## Canvas API

-There is API for declaring hierarchical structures and drawing them on HTML Canvas.
+There is API for declaring hierarchical structures and drawing them on HTML5 Canvas.
 ```jsx
 import {m} from 'malevic';
 import {draw, getContext} from 'malevic/canvas';